KeyboardKit/KeyboardKit/README.md

 This app uses the built-in `GridKeyboardViewController`, which uses a collection view to distribute the keyboard buttons evenly in a grid.
 It can be used in your keyboard extensions as well, since it is fully customizable.

-## `IMPORTANT` - How to adding `KeyboardKit` to your extension

-When you create your own keyboard extension and want to use `KeyboardKit` to get up and running, you **have to** do the following:

-* Create a new `Custom Keyboard Extension` target
-* In the hosting app: Add KeyboardKit to Embedded Binaries
-* In the extension: Add KeyboardKit to Linked Frameworks And Binaries
-* Enable full access in the `Info.plist`, if your keyboard needs it

 ## Contact me